A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Preliminaries

 Given a smooth scalar function $f:\mathbb{R}^3\to\mathbb R$, the MS complex of $f$ is a partition of $\mathbb{R}^3$ based on the induced gradient flow of $f$.
 A point $p_c$ is called a \textit{critical point} of $f$ if the gradient of $f$ at $p_c$ vanishes, $\nabla f(p_c) = 0$.
 If the Hessian matrix of $f$ is non-singular at its critical points, the critical points can be classified based on their \textit{Morse index}, defined as the number of negative eigenvalues of the Hessian.
 Minima, 1-saddles, 2-saddles and maxima are critical points with index equal to 0,1,2, and 3 respectively.
 An \textit{integral line} is a maximal curve in $\mathbb{R}^3$ whose tangent vector agrees with the gradient of $f$ at each point in the curve.
 The origin and destination of an integral line are critical points of $f$.
 The set of all integral lines originating at a critical point $p_c$ together with $p_c$ is called the \textit{ascending manifold} of $p_c$.
 Similarly, the set of all integral lines that share a common destination $p_c$ together with $p_c$ is called the \textit{descending manifold} of $p_c$.

 The \emph{Morse-Smale (MS) complex} is a partition of the domain of $f$ into cells formed by a collection of integral lines that share a common origin and destination.
-See Figure~\ref{fig:MS-Complex-illustration} for an example in 2D.
+See \autoref{fig:2D-mscomplex-illustration} and \autoref{fig:3D-mscomplex-illustration} for examples in 2D and 3D.
 The cells of the MS complex may also be described as the simply connected cells formed by the intersection of the ascending and descending manifolds.
-The 1-skeleton of the MS complex consists of nodes corresponding to the critical points of $f$ together with the arcs that connect them.
+The \emph{1-skeleton} of the MS complex consists of \emph{nodes} corresponding to the critical points of $f$ together with the \emph{arcs} that connect them.
 The 1-skeleton is often referred to as the combinatorial structure of the MS complex.

+The scalar function may be simplified via repeated \emph{cancellation} of critical point pairs that are connected by a single arc in the MS complex, see \autoref{fig:simplification}.
+A cancellation operation removes the critical point pair, the arc between them, and reconnects the neighbors in the 1-skeleton.
+A cancellation corresponds to a local smoothing of the scalar function~\cite{EHZ03}.
+The difference in function value between the critical point pair is a good measure of the effect of cancellation on the function.
+In 2D, the least persistent~\cite{edelsbrunner2000persistence} critical point pair is connected by an arc in the MS complex~\cite{EHZ03}.
+MS complex simplification via repeated critical point pair cancellation is often referred to as persistence-driven simplification due to this relationship between the measure of an arc and topological persistence.
+Cancellations ordered based on the difference in function value between the critical point pair result in a natural sequence of simpler MS complexes.